Tech Made Simple

 Sewell InjectIR Pro Dual Band IR over HDMI setup diagram.
 You can see a TV and remote control on the left, a cable with a IR receiver just below the TV, a cable that plugs into the IR receiver and the HDMI port of the TV to the right, the original HDMI cable in the middle, a cable with HDMI to plug into the component and the IR receiver to the right and a cable box on top of the last cable.

-If you have easy access to the HDMI port on the back of your TV and cable box, you can use the Sewell InjectIR Pro Dual Band IR over HDMI.
-An IR receiver plugs into the end of the HDMI cable that you plug into the back of your TV.
-On the other end of your HDMI cable (the one that goes into your cable box) you plug in the transmitter.
+If you can easily access the HDMI port on the back of your TV and cable box, you can use the Sewell InjectIR Pro Dual Band IR over HDMI.
+First, an IR receiver plugs into the end of the HDMI cable that you plug into the back of your TV.
+Then, you plug in the transmitter on the other end of your HDMI cable (the one that goes into your cable box).

 Price: $39.95